Initial Intake into Dallas County Correctional Facility

 Once an inmate receives his or her housing assignment, he or she can contact family and friends by calling collect from phones in the jail.
 Family and friends must be willing to accept the charges.
 20 minute phone cards are available from the Jail commissary for $10.00.
 10 minute phone cards are $5.00 and 4 minute phone cards are $2.00.
 Phones are available from 9:00 am until 9:00 pm seven days a week.
 Family and friends can set up a prepaid account by calling Protocall at 1-800-549-2121 (additional charges apply).

 Correctional officers are not permitted to deliver personal messages to inmates unless a emergency condition exists.

 Inmate Commissary Account

 A commissary account is established for each inmate upon arrival.
-If an inmate has no debt owed to the Sheriff of Dallas County, all monies applied towards the inmate commissary acount may be used for candy, paper, stamped envelopes, deodorant, chap stick, shampoo, puzzle books, ink pens, phone cards and pretrial evaluations (by order of department of corrections only).
-For inmates who have a debt owed to the Sheriff of Dallas County, 25% (each recievable) of any money deposited towards the inmates commissary will be automatically applied towards the inmates recievable debt.
+If an inmate has no debt owed to the Sheriff of Dallas County, all monies applied towards the inmate commissary account may be used for candy, paper, stamped envelopes, deodorant, chap stick, shampoo, puzzle books, ink pens, phone cards and pretrial evaluations (by order of department of corrections only).
+For inmates who have a debt owed to the Sheriff of Dallas County, 25% (each receivable) of any money deposited towards the inmates commissary will be automatically applied towards the inmates receivable debt.
 Towels and bedding are supplied free of charge.
 Intake Kits that include toothpaste, toothbrush and soap are supplied to inmates held over 24 hours.
 A .75 cent cost will be charged for the Intake Kit.
 Commissary items not used are taken with the inmate upon release or transfer.
 Any inmate commissary balance will be refunded to the inmate in the form of a check upon their release if the inmate has not outstanding debt owed to the Sheriff of Dallas County.

 Inmate Account Deposits